DWTM: 2020s: Post-pandemic

 On March 17, 2020, as a result of the community quarantine lockdown measures posed by the COVID-19 pandemic in the Philippines, the station went on full music automation, its air staff told to stay-at-home, and its broadcast reduced drastically.
 As the country gradually returns to normalcy, the station began reinstating its now-reduced airstaff, and allows livestreaming overnight; as of 2024, overnight radio broadcasts remain off-the-air.

 On August 5, 2022, the station brought back Retro in the Metro, this time as a segment of Friday Madness, featuring music from the 1980s in the morning and afternoon for one hour each.

 On February 14, 2024, after few months of hiatus, Good Times with Mo returned on air with Mo Twister and Sam Oh as hosts.

 On February 17, 2024, the station brought back Saturday Slam, this time featuring music from the 1980s to the early 1990s.
 Retro in the Metro moved to Saturday afternoons, this time featuring music from the late 1970s.
 By November 23, it was revamped as a music block featuring hip-hop and R&B music.

 On December 6, 2024, the 1980s music was added back to the Friday Madness playlist, with most of the 2000s music transferred to the Saturday program Y2K Vibes.
 The station also brought back Sunday Slowdown two days later, this time as an all-day program.

 On January 3, 2025, Love Notes aired again for the third time, after years of being hiatus.

 On May 19, 2025, Boys Night Out moved back to the 9-12 mn slot, occupying for more weekly lifestyle and talk block every Mondays to Fridays at 6-9 pm, featuring the Junior Jocks and Tina Ryan.
 However, on October 2, Boys Night Out was abruptly cancelled due to tensions between the hosts and the station's management.

 On November 15, 2025, both Y2K Vibes and Saturday Slam were replaced by a new program called All Hits Saturday, featuring music from the 2000s and the 2010s.

+On May 16, 2026, the station brought back its Saturday night club/EDM program Party on Weekends after 2 decades of absence.